KimDog-Studios/Maxi-Installer-Windows/README.md

 5. Run this command inside the Application Directory: pip install -r requirements.txt.
 Then it should download all the Required Python Dependencies that is needed by the Application!

-6. If you want to run the built in web server then launch the following: "4.
-Start-Python-Webserver" to start the Server on port "localhost:8000"

 ## Thanks for using Maxi Installer for Windows:
 We appreciate you for using Maxi Installer for Windows and for supporting us to help keep this program running!
 Thanks: The KimDog-Studios Team!